apache/tvm/docs/langref/hybrid_script.rst

      	  s += a[i, j] # do something with sum
-       b[i] = sum # you can still use sum in this level a[0] = s # you CANNOT use s here, even though it is allowed in conventional Python b = (1, 2) # this has NOT been supported yet!
+       b[i] = sum # you can still use sum in this level a[0] = s # you CANNOT use s here, even though it is allowed in conventional Python

 Attributes
 ~~~~~~~~~~

-So far, ONLY tensors' ``shape`` attribute is supported!
-The ``shape`` atrribute is essentailly a
+So far, ONLY tensors' ``shape`` and ``dtype`` attribute are supported!
-tuple, so you MUST access it as an array.
-Also, currently, only constant-indexed access is supported.
+The ``shape`` atrribute is essentailly a tuple, so you MUST access it as an array.
+Currently, only constant-indexed access is supported.

 .. code-block:: python